Journalist and Author Carey Gillam Shares Decades of Research into Monsanto and its Ubiquitous Weed Killer

 ACRES U.S.A.
 Is there anything else you want to say?

 GILLAM.
-I hope that people understand that my book Whitewash is not aimed at Monsanto or at one particular chemical as much as it uses glyphosate and Monsanto as the storytelling vehicle to illuminate a much larger problem — our complacency with a pesticide-dependent system.
+I hope that people understand that my book Whitewash is not aimed at Monsanto or at one particular chemical.
+I tried rather to use glyphosate and Monsanto as the storytelling vehicle to illuminate a much larger problem — our complacency with a pesticide-dependent system.
 It’s creating an unhealthy future for our children, which sets them up for a range of diseases, and it’s destructive to ecosystems.
 We’re smarter than this.
 The information is out there.
 We just need to pay attention to it.
 The book aims to help wake people up to that.

 Originally published in the January 2018 issue of Acres U.S.A. magazine.